 Can I use these alternatives with my existing Salesforce CRM?

 Yes, most alternatives integrate with Salesforce CRM.
-Zeeg, Calendly, HubSpot, and Chili Piper all offer Salesforce connectors that sync booking data with your CRM data.
-These integrations typically push appointment details to Salesforce contacts, leads, and opportunities, though they won't match Salesforce Scheduler's native depth.
+Zeeg, Calendly, HubSpot, and Chili Piper all offer Salesforce connectors that sync booking data with your CRM.
+These integrations usually push appointment details to Salesforce contacts, leads, and opportunities, though they won't match Salesforce Scheduler's native depth.
 For basic CRM synchronization, third-party tools work well without requiring Enterprise edition licenses.

 Which tool offers the quickest implementation?